WugulOra Morning Ceremony

 - 26 January 2018

 - 7:45am – 8:30am

 Barangaroo Reserve NSW

-WugulOra, meaning ‘One Mob’ in the Sydney area Aboriginal language, is a special moment to begin Australia Day by acknowledging our shared history and Traditional Custodians.
+WugulOra, meaning ‘One Mob’, is a special moment to begin Australia Day by acknowledging our shared history and the traditional custodians of the land.

 CLEANSING THE WAY FOR NEW BEGINNINGS